 The ISO shall set the required standard for each Ancillary Service necessary to maintain the reliable operation of the ISO Controlled Grid.
 Ancillary Services standards shall be based on WECC Minimum Operating Reliability Criteria (MORC), NERC and ISO Controlled Grid reliability requirements.
 The ISO Grid Operations Committee, in conjunction with the relevant reliability council (WECC), shall develop these Ancillary Services standards to determine reasonableness, cost effectiveness, and adherence to NERC and WECC standards.
-The standards developed by the ISO shall be used as a basis for determining the quantity and type of each Ancillary Services whether self-provided or procured by the ISO.
+The standards developed by the ISO shall be used as a basis for determining the quantity and type of each Ancillary Service which the ISO requires to be available.
+These requirements and standards apply to all Ancillary Services whether self-provided or procured by the ISO.